 What is the role of ancestors or transgenerational information?

 We sometimes say that constellations are helpful for patterns or entanglements that do not resolve by using other means, such as therapy, for family issues, or problem solving, etc., for organizational issues or social issues.
-This is because what often emerges in a constellation is that the underlying dynamics causing the current dysfunction happened in earlier generations and is being transmitted to the current one.
+This is because what often emerges in a constellation is that the underlying dynamics causing the current dysfunction happened in earlier generations (other parts of the system) and are being transmitted to the current one.
 (In organizational settings, generations can be literal, or symbolic, depending on the age of the organization.)
-Methods that try to resolve these issues without addressing the underlying, transgenerational causes cannot work because the root cause remains undiscovered.
+Methods that try to resolve these issues without addressing the underlying, systemic causes cannot work because the root cause remains undiscovered.

 In other words, in traditional therapy settings, the issue is assumed to reside within the client or their immediate family system; in constellations we look at the larger system that includes ancestors and say that the cause may have resided with them, and is being transferred down the generations.